-Contrary to what you might expect, this is a comprehensive math curriculum that is more challenging than curriculum from many other publishers for these levels.
+Contrary to what you might expect, this is a comprehensive math curriculum that is more challenging than curricula from many other publishers for these levels.
 While the comic book lessons are colorful and entertaining they also do a solid job of teaching concepts and skills.
 Reasoning and problem-solving strategies are taught throughout the courses and practiced through games and workbook activities.

 Since the full-color comic book presentation takes up more space than traditionally-taught lessons, each course has four “textbooks” called Math Guides.
 So, for example, the third grade course has Math Guide 3A, Math Guide 3B, Math Guide 3C, and Math Guide 3D.
 An index at the back of each Math Guide makes it easy for students to find a particular topic they might need to review.
+(Note that all except Math Guides 2C and 2D are available as of Spring 2018 with the last two books due by winter of 2018/19).

 While these topics might sound too simple, consider that “shapes” taught in fourth grade includes definitions, measuring angles (including how to use a protractor), parallel and perpendicular lines, and symmetry.
 Students learn a substantial amount of geometry in this chapter.